 SESSION 3: BODY देह

-The body was embraced in varying ways, and in multiplicity, through history.
-Most simply, we’ll consider the physical body in the context of the yoga system as well as the subtle body (or yogic body). micro/macro, nadis and prana, asana, tapas, bandha, mudra, starting your self practice
+• We’ll consider the physical body in the context of the yoga system as well as the subtle body (or yogic body).

 SESSION 5: DEVOTION भक्ति

-Bhakti, gods, goddesses (ram, sita, Hanuman, Vishnu, Lakshmi, Siva and Shakti), form and formless, local and pervasive,
+• Key gods & goddesses (ram, sita, Hanuman, Vishnu, Lakshmi, Siva and Shakti)

 BONUS!
-SESSION 6 : how to weave teachings into studio classes
+SESSION 6 : How to weave teachings into studio classes